GoogleCloudPlatform/cloud-opensource-java/docs/how-does-version-resolution-work-in-maven-and-gradle.md

 <img src="assets/images/ddc-resolution-06.png">

-As you can see if you compare the resolved graphs, Maven makes the opposite choice of Gradle in this circumstance.
+As you can see if you compare the resolved graphs, Maven makes the opposite choice.
 Let's look at the second example, where the root has both a direct and indirect dependency on the same library:

 <img src="assets/images/ddc-resolution-07.png">